isaac34mi/Rprofiling/README.md

 * knitr

 ## Installation
-Since this package is not in Cran, the easiest way is to use devtools.
+Since this package is not on Cran, the easiest way is to use devtools.

 devtools::install_github("isaac34mi/Rprofiling")